-- The Furniture and Equipment budget decreases by \$22,000 and is comprised of: (1) public chair replacement cycle (\$50,000); (2) replacement café equipment (as needed \$10,000); (3) one-half the cost of two Smartlockers for placement within the community (\$30,000 remainder paid by the Library Foundation); (4) base for overall Library needs (\$5,000).
-Most furnishings will be part of the Facilities Master Plan. - A line item for the purchase of art for the Gallery was restored in 2015 and continues in the base 2019 budget (\$8,000). - The Contracted Facilities budget increases by \$39,100 (based on projections starting with 2017 actual expenditures).
-The increase is mainly comprised of the painting of the rotunda and signage for new circulation plaza, Claire's Courtyard and other areas inside the Library.
+• The Furniture and Equipment budget increases by \$1,200 and is comprised of: (1) public chair replacement cycle (\$50,000); (2) drone for marketing use (\$10,000); (3) one-half the cost of two Smartlockers for placement within the community (\$30,000 - remainder paid by the Library Foundation); (4) furnishing for new staff training and development space (\$5,000); (5) downtown plaza furniture (\$5,000); and (6) base for overall Library needs (\$5,000).
+Most furnishings will be part of the Facilities Master Plan.

+- A line item for the purchase of art for the Gallery was restored in 2015 and continues in the base 2020 budget (\$8,000). - The Contracted Facilities budget increases by \$59,300 (based on projections starting with 2018 actual expenditures).
+The increase is mainly comprised of the cost to re-key the building, an increase to the landscaping budget, and an upgrade to the controls on the storage system.
 The Facilities Master Plan encompasses most of the infrastructure costs and can be paid by the Capital Improvement Fund.
-This line item includes all the support contracts for the major building systems and allows for cost increases for renewals, as well as any type of professional repair and service, such as snow removal, pest control, trash disposal, fire alarm testing, etc. - The Contracted Office Equipment budget decreases by \$6,150 (based on projections starting with 2017 actual expenditures).
+This line item includes all the support contracts for the major building systems and allows for cost increases for renewals, as well as any type of professional repair and service, such as snow removal, pest control, trash disposal, fire alarm testing, etc. - The Contracted Office Equipment budget increases by \$5,590 (based on projections starting with 2018 actual expenditures).
 This line item is primarily for public and staff copies and related maintenance and fees, and postage and mailing equipment leases.
-Service professionals will be called when needed for one-off needs.
-The copier lease was renewed in 2018 for 3 public copiers rather than the previous lease of 5 copiers.

-- The Contracted Professional Services budget decreases by \$31,570 (based on projections starting with 2017 actual expenditures).
+Service professionals will be called when needed for one-off needs. - The Contracted Professional Services budget decreases by \$34,680 (based on projections starting with 2018 actual expenditures).
 The Library is using more professional consulting services for specialized issues in order to become fully educated before spending resources on major projects.
 This ultimately saves money.
-However, some changes have occurred that have resulted in savings. - o The decision to move from ADP to Paycom for human resources/payroll/timekeeping/leave management software services.
+However, some changes have occurred that have resulted in savings. - The decision to move from ADP to Paycom for human resources/payroll/timekeeping/leave management software services.
 The 2017 budget anticipated staying with ADP, but an upgrade was needed and service pricing would have increased.
-Thus, the 2018 budget is a reduction from those projected increases and an even further reduction since Paycom's base services are less expensive. - o Bidding of the annual audit services. - o Re-categorizing future architectural services fees from Contracted Professional Services to instead be part of the project cost and budgeted in the Special Projects line item. - o Elimination of the contract to administer COBRA. - Possible professional service needs in 2019 include: (1) testing for those holding commercial driver's licenses; (2) continuation of digitation and preservation of special collections; (3) art appraisals for a few select pieces; (4) staff ergonomic study; (5) services to rekey building lock system; and (6) a \$10,000 placeholder for unexpected consulting needs.
+Thus, the 2018 budget is a reduction from those projected increases and an even further reduction since Paycom's base services are less expensive. - Bidding of the annual audit services. - Re-categorizing future architectural services fees from Contracted Professional Services to instead be part of the project cost and budgeted in the Special Projects line item. - Elimination of the contract to administer COBRA. - Possible professional service needs in 2020 include: (1) testing for those holding commercial driver's licenses; (2) continuation of digitation and preservation of special collections; (3) art appraisals for a few select pieces; (4) translation service for Spanish language publication; and (5) a \$10,000 placeholder for unexpected consulting needs.